 This list is Conor’s “Sunday afternoon in a coffee shop brain dump” of reasons why Business Leaders seek the support of an Executive Coach or Mentor either independently or through an organisation like Vistage.

 I’ve been working on leadership development for over a decade through my roles at IESE Business School, Entrepreneurs Organisation and Vistage.
-I’ve come across hundreds of coaches and thousands of business leaders who have benefitted from the support of a coach.
+I’ve come across hundreds of coaches and thousands of business leaders who have benefitted from the support of an Executive Coach.

 - I regularly fail to achieve results (typically in one specific area)